-The Sophomore Program Exploration Day will again take place in February at the South-Western Career Academy where the students will have the chance to tour the facility, meet the teachers, and interact with Career Tech programs in which they are interested.
+The Sophomore Program Exploration Day will took place in early February at the South-Western Career Academy where the students had the chance to tour the facility, meet the teachers, and interact with Career Tech programs in which they are interested.
 Check out the school visitation dates and times below.

 Sophomore students on their visit to the Career Academy for last year's Program Exploration Day.

 Automotive and Electrical Trades Seniors Visit Horton's Emergency Vehicles

 Automotive Technologies and Electrical Trades seniors recently visited Horton Emergency Vehicles, in Grove City.
 Brad Garrison, Director of Operations, organized the day’s events including lunch, an overview presentation of Horton, tour of the facility and a question/answer session where prizes were awarded to the students.
 Current students were able to see how the training in their career technical program directly relates to Horton Emergency Vehicles.
 Several students said that they are interested in pursuing a career at Horton after graduation.
 Recent graduates, Billy Douglas and Bryan Stephens (Automotive Technologies) and Gary Price (Materials Joining) are currently working full time for Horton.